tu-delft-library/rdm101-book/_sources/modules/module3.md

 ```

-There are different activities in this module you should complete

 ```{admonition} There are different activities in this module you should complete:
 :class: tip
 ✅ Read topic 1: Why and how were the FAIR principles created?\